Configuring IT Visibility Beacon to Upload Inventory to Flexera One

 This selection enables the other controls in this panel.

-5. In the Name field, add a friendly name by which you would like to identify this new inventory beacon in future listings.
+Name—Input a name for the beacon.
+This name will be used to identify this new inventory beacon in future listings.

 7. Does this inventory beacon connect directly to Flexera One, or does it report to another inventory beacon in your hierarchy?